wtsi-hgi/irobot/README.md

 [![Test Coverage](https://codecov.io/gh/wtsi-hgi/irobot/branch/develop/graph/badge.svg)](https://codecov.io/gh/wtsi-hgi/irobot)

-iRODS data brokerage service: Data objects from iRODS are requested by an authorised agent, via HTTP, which are then staged on local disk before being sent out as a response.
+iRODS data brokerage service: Data objects from iRODS are requested by an authenticated agent, via HTTP, which are then staged on local disk before being sent out as a response.
 The service also acts as a precache, to presumptively seed upstream systems with data, as well as managing a connection pool to iRODS.